Xt-Editor/Xt-Editor-Xt-Core/docs/markdown/CONCEPTS.md

 The third one is called a `internal` command.
 It should only be used for nitty-gritty stuff, and should not used on a day-to-day basis.

-### Views

-A window is a view *into* a buffer.

-It can be used from different 'viewports' of Xt (We'll come to that.), and split multiple times.